ctfs/write-ups-2015/securinets-ctf-2015/stegano/google/README.md

 pyn5t21ho0
 ```

-This is not the correct flag, but by reordering the alph-numerical characters we can get `python2015`, which is the flag!
+This is not the correct flag, but by reordering the alpha-numerical characters we can get `python2015`, which is the flag!

 ## Other write-ups and resources